-FreshBooks cleverly utilize customer testimonials videos as a review and educational content both.
+FreshBooks cleverly uses customer testimonials videos as review and educational content.

 As the accounting company’s target market is majorly small businesses, FreshBooks reaches out to down-to-earth sole-proprietors and publishes their stories on YouTube to build trust.

-Customer stories reassure your audience your company is indeed trustworthy.
+Customer stories reassure your audience that your company is indeed trustworthy.

 4. Publish Video Tutorials

-Video tutorial is a clever marketing tactic brands employ to promote their products.
+Video tutorials are a clever marketing tactic brands employ to promote their products.